-From spinach to sweet potatoes and oatmeal, there are a lot of good foods for kids out there.
+There are many good foods for kids out there, from spinach and broccoli to sweet potatoes and oatmeal.
 Whether they help with brain development or provide the necessary vitamins, they should be a staple of a child’s diet.
-Unfortunately, vegetables can be one of the hardest things to get kids to eat.
-However, with the right recipes, eating vegetables every day can be an easy feat!

 Kids may often fiddle with their vegetables instead of eating them.
-Fortunately, if you work together to make food they’ll enjoy, kitchen time can be fun.
-There are a number of ways you may even get them to ask for seconds!
+But if you work together to make food they’ll enjoy, kitchen time can be fun.
+There are several ways you may even get them to ask for seconds!

 For another great veggie pizza, check out our favorite pizza recipe below!

 Every night can be pizza night, if you ask me.
 Just throw whatever vegetable leftovers you have on there and enjoy!

 Combine the water, yeast, and sugar in a bowl.
 Rest for 5 minutes.